peter88213/yw-timeline/docs/usage.md

 ### Known limitations

-- Since yWriter cannot handle dates before the year 100, they remain unchanged in the timeline when synchronizing with yWriter.
-The same applies to the scene duration in this case.
+- Scene events that begin before 0100-01-01 in the timeline, will not be synchronized with yWriter, because yWriter can not handle these dates.
+The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in yWriter may differ.
+- If a scene event ends after 9999-12-31 in the timeline, the scene duration is not synchronized with yWriter.

 ## Installation path